Fall is pumpkin patch season and there are several great pumpkin patches in Orange County that you won’t want to miss!

 Also included with admission is the play area, strawbale climbing mountain, and a barnyard exhibit with bunnies, chickens, and goats.
 Activity tickets ($2) can be used for Cow Train, Arts and Crafts, Root Shoot (shoots turnips), and a Pumpkin Cannon.

 This is sure to be one of the best pumpkin patches in Orange County for perfect family photos.
-It will be open Friday through Sunday from 10-6pm October 1st through Halloween.
+It will be open Saturdays and Sundays from 10-6pm September through Halloween.